-A surprise mini episode of Rick and Morty dropped over the weekend
+Rick and Morty season 4 dropped a surprise mini episode that's free online

-In the hiatus before the final five episodes of Rick and Morty season 4 arrive, Adult Swim has been doling out a few show-related shorts to keep us going.
-The latest is a heftier 5 minutes long, featuring a samurai sword-wielding Rick and a shogun version of Morty, brought to life in anime style.
+Before Rick and Morty returns for the second half of season 4, Adult Swim has doled out a 5-minute mini episode, brought to life in anime style.
 Watch the superb video, posted on Adult Swim's YouTube channel over the weekend, below.

 The short, titled Samurai & Shogun (Rick and Morty), is the creation of Japanese animation studio Studio Deen, with Yohei Tadano voicing Rick WTM72 -- including the occasional burp now and then -- and Keisuke Chiba voicing Shogun Morty.